 Eligibility is also subject to our lending policy, affordability checks and underwriting.

-Yes, you can overpay up to 10% of your original loan amount per year (including during the first three months) without having to pay an Early Repayment Charge.
+Yes, you can overpay up to 10% of your original loan amount per year (including during the delayed payment period of up to the first three months) without having to pay an Early Repayment Charge.